ShenglongZhou/CSpack/CSpack/README.txt

     A Null-space-based weighted  l1 minimization approach to compressed sensing, Information and Inference: A Journal of the IMA, vol. 5(1): 76-102, 2016.

-Please give credits to them if you use the code for your research.
+Please give credit to them if you use the code for your research.

 ===========================================================================
 % The citation of the solver <CSsolver> takes the form of